cstrahan/capnp-ruby/README.md

 Calculator::Calculator.schema
 # => #<CapnProto::InterfaceSchema:0x0000000087f0a0>
-# in the future this will be passed to both DynamicCapability::client and DynamicCapability::server
+# this is passed to DynamicCapability::client

 Calculator::Calculator.method? 'evaluate'
 # => #<CapnProto::InterfaceMethod:0x0000000083beb8>
-# in the future this will be passed to DynamicCapabilities to make RPC requests
+# this is passed to DynamicCapabilities to request a method

 #nested interfaces work too